nxt3d/ensips/ensips/dataURL.md

 # Abstract

-This ENSIP extends the `contenthash` field to support two additional content types: data URL and URI.
+This ENSIP extends the `contenthash` field to support data URL content type, allowing content like webapps, images, and videos to be stored onchain.

 # Motivation

 The `contenthash` field has become the standard for using ENS names for decentralized websites and dapps.
 With ENSIP-10 and CCIP-Read (EIP-3668), resolving ENS records from L2s reduces the cost of using the `contenthash` field.
 This makes adopting the [data URL](https://datatracker.ietf.org/doc/html/rfc2397) standard feasible, allowing content like webapps, images, and videos to be stored onchain.
-This ENSIP also introduces a new URI content type for the `contenthash` field, allowing browsers to redirect to a standard URI when loading an ENS name.
-While URIs, such as ethereum.org, are not decentralized or onchain, it makes ENS names more reverse compatible with Web2 and is a convenience for users.
+This ENSIP introduces a new data URL content type for the `contenthash` field, enabling fully onchain websites without the need for pinning data, for example, using IPFS.

 # Specification